eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 If not provided, the mass and inertia properties should be calculated by the simulation engine.
 These values are typically derived from the volume of the collision geometry used by the rigid body.
 The 3x3 inertia tensor can be calculated as the product of the `inertiaOrientation` (in matrix form) and the matrix whose diagonal is `inertiaDiagonal`.

+JSON is unable to represent infinite values; however, a value of infinity is useful for both `mass` and `inertiaDiagonal`.
+As zero is an *invalid* value for these properties, a value of zero in `mass` or any of the components of `inertiaDiagnal` should be understood to represent a value of infinity.

 ### Colliders

 Pairs of triangulated meshes are typically unsuitable for collision detection.
 As such, this extension adds an additional `collider` property to a node.
 This property is used to describe the geometry and collision response of this node.